 One of the oldest restaurants in Yazd is Agha Gahvehchi.
-If you want to eat in a traditional and pleasant atmosphere and enjoy the tranquility of the environment, go to one of the restaurants of Malik Al-Tajjar Hotel, Vali Hotel, Moshir Al-Mamalek Hotel or Khan Dohad Restaurant.
+If you want to eat in a traditional and pleasant atmosphere and enjoy the tranquillity of the environment, go to one of the restaurants of Malik Al-Tajjar Hotel, Vali Hotel, Moshir Al-Mamalek Hotel or Khan Dohad Restaurant.
 If you want to taste quality fast food in Yazd, visit the expensive Cezar restaurant.

 On a trip to Yazd, you can’t help buying delicious souvenirs and beautiful handicrafts.
 Be sure to write down a list of Yazd souvenirs and take it with you so that you do not miss anything.
 Yazdi baklava, Qotab, Yazdi cotton candy, Halva Ardeh, Louz, Yazdi cake, Sohan, Haj Badum.

 Yazd has an ancient cultural origin both in Zoroastrian and Islam, numerous traditional and religious rituals at different times of the year are held in this city.

 One thought on “Yazd Travel Guide”

 OMG, I love this city.
 Very ancient, very beautiful.